Tunable amplification and cooling of a diamond resonator with a microscope: Device and experimental setup

-Characterization of the fundamental nanobeam vertical mechanical mode (labeled $\textbf{v}_1$) in absence of the microscope field follows previous work \cite{ref:khanaliloo2015dnw}, and is shown in Fig.\ \ref{fig:schematic}(b), which plots $S_{vv}$ over the frequency ($f$) range spanning the resonance frequency $f_m$, in high vacuum ($ < 10^{-5}$ Torr) at 300K and 5K operating temperatures.
-These measurements show a peak in $S_{vv}$ corresponding to the thermally driven motion of $\textbf{v}_1$, whose dynamics are determined by the mode's energy dissipation rate $\Gamma_m = 2\pi f_m/Q_m$ where $Q_m$ is the mechanical quality factor.
-Fitting these peaks with a thermomechanical noise spectrum \cite{ref:cleland2002npn} we find $Q_m = 7.5\times 10^4$ and $5.8\times 10^5$ at 300K and 5K, respectively.
-Note that in the studies presented here, the fiber taper input power is sufficiently low to ensure that it does not affect the nanobeam dynamics; it functions only as a displacement sensor.
+Characterization of the fundamental nanobeam vertical mechanical resonance ($\textbf{v}_1$) in absence of the microscope field is shown in Fig.\ \ref{fig:schematic}(b), which plots $S_{vv}$ over the frequency ($f$) range spanning $\textbf{v}_1$ resonance frequency $f_m$, in high vacuum ($ < 10^{-5}$ Torr) at 300K and 5K operating temperatures.
+The peak in $S_{vv}$ is thermally driven motion of $\textbf{v}_1$, whose dynamics are determined by dissipation rate $\Gamma_m = 2\pi f_m/Q_m$ where $Q_m$ is mechanical quality factor.
+Fitting $S_{vv}$ with a thermomechanical noise spectrum \cite{ref:cleland2002npn} we find $Q_m = 7.5\times 10^4$ and $5.8\times 10^5$ at 300K and 5K, respectively.
+The fiber taper input power is sufficiently low (a few $\mu$W) so that it does not affect the dynamics.